-Much as we would like to, The Mix can’t tell you exactly what’s in herbal smoking mixes like spice because their ingredients are regularly changed in an attempt to dodge new regulation laws.
-But typically they are packaged in small colourful sachets claiming to be incense or herbal smoking mixture.
+Much as we’d like to, The Mix can’t tell you exactly what’s in herbal smoking mixes like spice because the plant material is regularly changed in an attempt to dodge new regulation laws.
+All we can say for sure is that they’re probably not made for long-term human consumption; do with that information what you will.
+But typically they’re packaged in small colourful sachets claiming to be incense or herbal smoking mixtures.

 How do you take spice?